We do not accept insurance. Learn more about our rates.

 What's Going on With Your Teen?

 There’s a lot of pressure to fit in and figure things out on their own.
 They often seek out peers to help solve their problems but don’t always get the best advice.
-And in the age of social media and “instant gratification,” adolescents frequently get mixed signals and act rashly based on what they read or hear instead of coming to adults, such as their parents, to figure out how to handle dilemmas.
+In the age of social media and “instant gratification,” adolescents frequently get mixed signals and act rashly based on what they read or hear instead of coming to adults, such as their parents, to figure out how to handle dilemmas.

 Their problems can escalate and trigger a cascade of new issues.
 You’re just not looped in on what’s going on internally with your teenager.
 It’s not as if you are saying the wrong thing — it’s just that your teen is at a different place in their emotional tolerance.
 Don’t despair — keep talking and let them know things are not so dismal.
 Give them suggestions and show them they have options.